Update on Agriculture Committee

 Hard-working Michigan residents and seniors deserve a solution now!

-The Michigan Department of Transportation is working on improvements to I-94 in Jackson County.
-For a recent update, you can CLICK HERE to learn more.
+The Michigan Department of Transportation is working on improvements to I-94 and M-60 in Jackson County.
+For a recent update, you can CLICK HERE to learn more about the I-94 work, and CLICK HERE to learn more about the M-60 work.

 Rep. Alexander is honored to continue serving residents of the Jackson community for her second term as state representative.
 Julie represents the 64th House District including the City of Jackson and Concord, Hanover, Napoleon, Parma, Pulaski, Sandstone, Summit, and Spring Arbor townships.